yzhao062/anomaly-detection-resources/README.rst

 `Outlier Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_
 (also known as `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_) is an exciting yet challenging field.
-It aims to identify outlying data objects, and has been proven critical in many fields, such as credit card fraud analytics, network intrusion detection, and mechanical unit defect detection.
+It aims to identify outlying data objects that are deviant from the general data distribution.
+Outlier detection has been proven critical in many fields, such as credit card fraud analytics, network intrusion detection, and mechanical unit defect detection.

 In this repository, you could find: